Writing for the Web: 5 tips for creating content for an Online Audience

 The Importance of a Strong Lead

-Don’t worry you haven’t starting reading a list of tips for dog walking, the lead (sometimes spelt “lede”…but that wouldn’t work for my comedy image above) in this case relates to the opening paragraph of the article.
+Don’t worry you haven’t started reading a list of tips for dog walking, the lead (sometimes spelt “lede”…but that wouldn’t work for my comedy image above) in this case relates to the opening paragraph of the article.

 If you’re already trained in the ways of news writing, you’ll already be aware of the much-discussed inverted pyramid approach to writing, where the author front loads their writing with the article’s key info.